The following copyright applies to all sample applications shipped with this product:

 Export button: Click this button to start the export process once you've determined the export settings.

 This simple command line driven program allows the user to run a single source file through the software.
-The user can select the source file and output file and set the various options.
+The user can choose the source file, an output file and set the various options.

 To run the program, type: